The-Entropy-Space-AI/klein-embedding-v1/README.md

 * **Efficiency First**: At ~133MB, this model is designed to run on standard CPUs with very low latency (~78ms per sentence).
 * **Full Control**: Every step, from tokenizer normalization to the final contrastive loss, is documented and reproducible.
 * **Transparent Limitations**: This model is optimized for sentence similarity and retrieval, not for text generation or general-purpose LLM tasks.

-Would you like me to create a "Similarity Example" code block for the README so users can see how to compare two sentences?